Muhammed-Rashid-07/Udemy-DataAnalysis/README.md

-Data Analysis of Udemy Courses
+# Data Analysis of Udemy Courses
 This repository contains a data analysis project of Udemy courses.
 The dataset used in this analysis is available on Kaggle here.

-Motivation
+## Motivation
 The motivation behind this analysis was to explore and gain insights into the Udemy platform and its courses.
 I was interested in answering questions such as:

-What are the most popular courses on Udemy?
+### What are the most popular courses on Udemy?
-Which category has the highest number of courses?
+### Which category has the highest number of courses?
-What is the distribution of course prices?
+### What is the distribution of course prices?
-How do course ratings and number of subscribers correlate?
+### How does difficulty of course related to number of subscribers?
+### How does price affect number of subscribers?
+### Top 10 python,js,finance courses in udemy.
+### Is there any relation between content duration and number of subscribers?

 Technologies Used
 The following technologies were used for this analysis:

-Python 3
+### Python 3
-Jupyter Notebook
+### Jupyter Notebook
-Pandas
+### Pandas
-NumPy
+### NumPy
-Matplotlib
+### Matplotlib
-Seaborn
+### Seaborn
-Contents
+## Contents
 The repository contains the following files:

 udemy_data_analysis.ipynb: Jupyter Notebook containing the code for the analysis.